 No. Soberlink does not believe that random testing is the best way to use the system.
 Although random testing is the norm for urine testing, scheduled daily testing creates structure and accountability, while reducing testing anxiety.
 This can be especially important for people in early recovery.

 Avoiding incidental exposure to alcohol is simple – don’t eat, drink, smoke, or interact with products that might contain ethanol 15-20 minutes prior to testing.
-This is the same protocol used in road side sobriety testing.
+This is the same protocol used in roadside sobriety testing.
 We also recommend rinsing out your mouth with water prior to testing.
 The Soberlink System is unique because it includes a Retest cycle.
-In the event of a positive test, the Client will be prompted to retest every 15 minutes until they are compliant.
-Incidental exposure to alcohol from things like mouthwash, should dissipate within 15 minutes and the retest should result in a compliant .00 BAC.
+In the event of a positive test, the Monitored Client will be prompted to retest every 15 minutes until they are compliant.
+Incidental exposure to alcohol from things like mouthwash should dissipate within 15 minutes, and the retest should result in a compliant .00 BAC.

 Studies show elimination rates can vary dramatically from person to person.
 Even the same person can have varying absorption rates from day to day.
 Dr. Alan Wayne Jones, a top forensic toxicologist and researcher, found people fall in one of the following groups:

 In the event of a Non-Compliant test, the Soberlink Device will display a message for the Client to Retest in 15 minutes.
 If the Client is opted-in for text notifications, they will also receive a text on their mobile phone prompting them to retest.
 If additional Non-Compliant tests follow, the Client will continue the Retest cycle and be prompted via text message to Retest every 15 minutes until a compliant test is submitted, or 3 hours has elapsed.
-Contacts can be set up on the Sober Sky Web Portal to receive immediate email and/or text Alerts following positive or missed tests.
+Contacts can be set up to receive immediate email and/or text Alerts following positive or missed tests.

 Soberlink is not currently covered by major health insurance carriers, but the Soberlink System does qualify for Flexible Spending Arrangement (FSA Reimbursement).
 Please check with your employer about your FSA program.